jzwdsb/blog_source/source/_posts/2018-01-26-pl0_compiler.md

 ### Parser

-　　The parser handles the core steps of the compile process, in this simple pl0 compiler, we mainly used recursive descent method.<br>
+　　The parser handles the core steps of the compile process, in this simple pl0 compiler, we mainly used recursive descent method.
 　　For each nonterminal symbol, we need to write function which handles the parsing process for corresponding nonterminal symbol.